gitbls/sdm/Docs/Disk-Encryption.md

   * Configure the system so that the boot following the disk encryption boots to the CLI
     * The systemd service `sdm-cryptfs-cleanup` restores the boot to graphical desktop

   The above changes are made to ensure that you have full visibility into what's happening in the boot process.
-You can override these changes with the `--quiet` switch.
+You can override these changes with the sdm-cryptconfig `--quiet` switch.

   After the system has fully completed the encryption process, if you want you can `sudoedit /boot/firmware/cmdline.txt` and add `quiet splash`.
 Also, if you want to re-enable plymouth, do the following once you're logged in:
 ```sh